sftcd/happykey/README.md

 (Not sure that MIME type like stuff is wise, but we'll see - it'll be good enough to let me easily test round-tripping at least.)

+The [roundtrip.sh](roundtrip.sh) script fethes some plaintext, generates a key pair, then encrypts a file to that public key, then decrypts that.

 ## PEM-like ciphertext file format

 Since we need the ciphertext and sender's public key to do a decrypt,